 I started my business when I was 20 years old and broke, so I didn’t have a lot of startup capital.
 That’s one of the reasons I chose freelance writing—I didn’t need to invest in any equipment to launch my business.

-If you don’t have spare cash on hand, it may be better to pick something that doesn’t have high startup costs like freelancing or dropshipping.
+If you don’t have spare cash on hand, it may be better to pick something without high startup costs like freelancing or dropshipping.

-But if you can invest some money into your venture or get a bank loan, that opens up a lot more options.
-Since you can invest in supplies and inventory, it will be easier for you to start a product-based business.
+But if you can invest some money into your venture or get a bank loan, that opens up more options.
+Since you can invest in supplies and inventory, it will be easier to start a product-based business.

 Depending on your budget, you may be able to start a service-oriented business that requires special equipment like tree removal or landscaping.